SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.3.
 CorrLength (Correlation Length Model)**

-Calculates an empirical functional form for SANS data characterized by a low-Q signal and a high-Q signal.
+Calculates an empirical functional form for SAS data characterized by a low-Q signal and a high-Q signal.

 The returned value is scaled to units of |cm^-1|, absolute scale.